Morgandot/Windows-Dot/_posts/2020-05-30-get-back-open-command-window-here-in-windows-10.md

  	<li>Once you complete the above steps, place the cursor on the folder, press <strong>Shift + Right-click</strong> so it will display the context menu with the <strong>'Open command window here' </strong>option.</li>
 </ol>
 <h2 id="4">Closure:</h2>
 Many users prefer Command Prompt to run commands.
-These articles helped you to get back the <strong>Open Command Window Here</strong> to the context menu in Windows.
-So, you can get a quick access to the utility in a particular location.
+These ways helped you to get back the <strong>Open Command Window Here</strong> to the context menu in Windows.
+So, you can get quick access to the utility in a particular location.
 Share your <strong>comments</strong> in the below section.
 Thanks for visiting <a href="https://windowsdot.com/"><strong>Windows Dot</strong></a>.